Mike-Hanley/Demo_App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Install Node.js

+Download the LTS version of Node.
+Confirm installatin worked by typing: 'node -v' into GitBash.

+## To set up the Demo App:

+The Demo App can be run by navigating to the Demo App directory and running: 'npm start' in GitBash.
+Before running the app, execute the following steps to install the neccessary packages and depenencies.

+## Available Scripts

+In the project directory, run:

+### `npm install`

+Installs the neccessary dependencies to run the app.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\